Wellness Simple Limited Ingredient Diet Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 - Wellness Simple Turkey and Potato Grain Free

 - Wellness Simple Duck and Oatmeal (2.5 stars)

 - Wellness Simple Salmon and Potato Grain Free

 - Wellness Simple Small Breed Grain Free (4.5 stars)

 Wellness Simple Turkey and Potato Grain Free recipe was selected to represent the other products in the line for this review.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Lamb, lamb meal, oatmeal, peas, ground rice, millet, ground flaxseed, canola oil (preserved with mixed tocopherols), tomato pomace, natural lamb flavor, chicory root extract, vitamins [vitamin E supplement, beta-carotene, niacin, d-calcium pantothenate, vitamin A supplement, riboflavin, vitamin D3 supplement, vitamin B12 supplement, pyridoxine hydrochloride, thiamine mononitrate, ascorbic acid (vitamin C), biotin, folic acid], minerals [zinc proteinate, zinc sulfate, iron proteinate, ferrous sulfate, copper sulfate, copper proteinate, manganese proteinate, manganese sulfate, sodium selenite, calcium iodate], choline chloride, mixed tocopherols added to preserve freshness, taurine, dried Lactobacillus plantarum fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, rosemary extract
+Ingredients: Deboned turkey, turkey meal, potatoes, peas, dried ground potatoes, tomato pomace, ground flaxseed, canola oil (preserved with mixed tocopherols), natural turkey flavor, dicalcium phosphate, chicory root extract, vitamins [vitamin E supplement, beta-carotene, niacin, d-calcium pantothenate, vitamin A supplement, riboflavin, vitamin D3 supplement, vitamin B12 supplement, pyridoxine hydrochloride, thiamine mononitrate, ascorbic acid (vitamin C), biotin, folic acid], minerals [zinc proteinate, zinc sulfate, iron proteinate, ferrous sulfate, copper sulfate, copper proteinate, manganese proteinate, manganese sulfate, sodium selenite, calcium iodate], choline chloride, mixed tocopherols added to preserve freshness, taurine, dried Lactobacillus plantarum fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, rosemary extract, green tea extract

 Red items when present indicate controversial ingredients